ikappaki/basilisp-blender/README.md

 # Acknowledgments

-The nREPL server is a spin-off of [Basilisp](https://github.com/basilisp-lang/basilisp)'s `basilisp.contrib.nrepl-server` namespace.
+The nREPL server is a spin-off of [Basilisp](https://github.com/basilisp-lang/basilisp)'s `basilisp.contrib.nrepl-server`.